HowQi/ASCII-Enum-Const-/README.md

 }
 ```

 It is out-of-the-box.
-What you need is copy the file or all of the characters to your project.
+What you need is to copy the file or all of the characters to your project.